alyoshenka/neopolitan/neopolitan/writing/ReadMe.md

 | 6  | 9  | 22 | 25 | 38 |
 | 7  | 8  | 23 | 24 | 39 |

-The data can be used as if the board layout was the intuitive one, so long as every other "column" is "flipped" when drawing.
+The data can be used as if the board layout was the intuitive one, so long as every other - `column" is - `flipped" when drawing.

-Letters are defined in this "grid" fashion because it is easier to understand.
+Letters are defined in this - `grid" fashion because it is easier to understand.

 Data is stored in the array fashion because this is what the board uses

-### How does a letter go from "grid" form to "array" form?
+### How does a letter go from - `grid" form to - `array" form?

 see `data_transformation.py`
 1. For any symbol `sym`: